Skip to Main Content

 [Title: What is a Scholarly Conversation?]

-Different scholars will write you know about the same topic, but they’ll come up with slightly different findings.
-You know, one person might say “x” about something a person might say “y,” and a scholarly conversation is kind of about what those two scholars have in common, where they differ, and putting that together in a way that makes sense for different readers, so that they can hear, “well, this is the point that this scholar makes,” “this is a point that another scholar makes,” and even though they might seem really different at first they’re not because of this [reason].
+Different scholars will write, you know, about the same topic, but they’ll come up with slightly different findings.
+You know, one person might say “x” about something, a person might say “y,” and a scholarly conversation is kind of about what those two scholars have in common, where they differ, and putting that together in a way that makes sense for different readers, so that they can hear, “well, this is the point that this scholar makes,” “this is a point that another scholar makes,” and even though they might seem really different at first, they’re not because of this [reason].

-When you’re engaging with all these sources, you know, you are another voice, and you know, maybe your voice is, like, I’m just talking about something else, or maybe your voice is saying, like, I’m going to pull all these people together, and you make a new meaning out of that.
+When you’re engaging with all these sources, you know, you are another voice, and you know, maybe your voice is, like, I’m just talking about something else, or maybe your voice is saying, like, ‘I’m going to pull all these people together,’ and you make a new meaning out of that.

 The conversation occurs when you try to start reconciling the different, um, the different views that different sources may or may not have.

-One of the really fun things as a researcher is to go through and really find the different ways people have talked about this particular topic and sort of try to figure out where they intersect, where do they not intersect, where how are they looking at it differently, and what can we learn from them?
+One of the really fun things as a researcher is to go through and really find the different ways people have talked about this particular topic and sort of try to figure out where they intersect, where do they not intersect, how are they looking at it differently, and what can we learn from them?

 In scholarly research, scholars contribute different perspectives and findings over time.